 Literary terms can sometimes be vague and difficult to grasp but simply put, characterisation is the way in which a fictional character is made believable by his or her creator.
 There are two categories within this:

 Brody does this in such a hurry that he knocks over a large pot of paintbrushes.
-At this point in the film, a shark attack is only the probable cause of the girl’s death but in his actions we can infer the qualities previously stated in the way he reacts to a problem.
+At this point in the film, a shark attack is only the probable cause of the girl’s death but through his actions we can infer his personality.

 - What are the characters like?

 - How do we know this?

 We’ve already touched on Brody but let’s go a little deeper.
 Firstly within the first five minutes of meeting him we realise that he’s a safety conscious person.

 When his son comes in the backdoor with a large cut on his hand from the garden swing, Brody is angry and says: ‘Those swings are dangerous.
 Stay off there.
 I haven’t fixed them yet.’

 This foreshadows the days to come when the danger in the sea prompts Brody to fight relentlessly for the beaches to be closed while he ‘fixes’ the problem of the shark.